MillyCodes/MillyCodes/README.md

 ### Hi there 👋

 I'm Milly, a software engineer with experience in Ruby, Rails, JavaScript, React, MySQL and more.
 I've been working professionally for about 2 years but got my start back in days of MySpace and LiveJournal.
-I am enthusiastic about solving problems and enjoy the challenge of creating clean, structured and reusable code.
-Outside of my full time work my goal is to increase diversity in technology and help the next generation get their start.
-I volunteer with Code Nation teaching public high school students in NYC the basics of HTML, CSS and Javascript and more!
+I am enthusiastic about solving problems and outside of work my goal is to increase diversity in technology and help the next generation get their start.
 I am passionate about accessibility and committed to a web that works for everyone.

 #### I'm a Full-Stack Developer based in Brooklyn, New York.